-This is the view of Mark Macleod, an award-winning children’s literature leader with over 25 years in Australia’s publishing industry.
+This is the view of Mark, an award-winning children’s literature leader with over 25 years in Australia’s publishing industry.

-The prominent author joined literacy experts Phil and Sharon Callen on Episode 48 of The Teacher’s Tool Kit for Literacy to provide insight into independent reading and why it’s crucial to literacy learning.
+The prominent author joined literacy expert Sharon Callen on Episode 48 of The Teacher’s Tool Kit for Literacy to provide insight into independent reading and why it’s crucial to literacy learning.